Oculofacial Plastics Practice of Dr. Kimberly Cockerham

 • Purchase two 16-ounce bags of frozen peas or corn to use rather than ice cubes.
 (During the first 24 hours following surgery you will need to apply ice to your eyelids at least 20 minutes/hour while awake).

-Orbital Surgery Post-operative Instructions
+Orbital Surgery Post-Operative Instructions

 • You may eat or drink normally.